Misrobody/OtktDSL-examples/README.md

 ## About

-This repository demonstrates how to instrument and generate Kieker Analysis material for Python applications.
+This repository demonstrates how to instrument Python applications and generate Kieker logs.
 Here, 3 examples are given in the `apps` repository:
 - helloWorld, a dummy app.
 - UXsim, an open-source Python tool for simulating network traffic flow.
 - AnyTree, a Python library for creating and manipulating tree data structures.

-The Kieker graphs demonstrated here is the following:
-- Deployment Component Dependency Graph
-- Deployment Sequence Diagrams (one for each trace in a given log)
-- Aggregated Deployment Call Tree

-Please refer to the [Kieker userguide]{https://oceanrep.geomar.de/id/eprint/16537/79/kieker-1.14-userguide.pdf} for further instructions on how to generate other diagram types.

 ## Setup